GeekyGamer14/textfiles/What is HS Bronies.md

 It was created at a HS Hackers meetup by one of the members there.
 This meetup was serious.
 Very serious.
 Yeah.

+Well...
+I was there.
+Not telling you who created it.

+You should be able to look that up yourself.

 Anyways, um...

 [Karl](https://www.facebook.com/karl.coelho) and I shitposted a lot.